Chrystia Freeland: Minister of Finance (2020–2024)

 Freeland was at the forefront of the Canadian government's response to the Russian invasion of Ukraine in late February 2022.
-At the start of the invasion, she stated in Ukrainian "now is the time to be strong".
+She knows some Ukrainian and when the invasion began, she said in Ukrainian, "now is the time to be strong".
 She was the first to call for sanctions on the Central Bank of Russia, which were eventually imposed, and she spoke nearly daily with Ukrainian Prime Minister Denys Shmyhal.

 Resignation from the Trudeau government

 On December 16, 2024, Freeland unexpectedly resigned from the Trudeau cabinet hours before she was to deliver the fall economic statement, citing policy disagreements with Trudeau on tax breaks, disbursements, and tariffs proposed by US President-elect Donald Trump on Canadian goods.
 When asked on December 13 about reports that Trudeau wanted to replace her and about his unwillingness to publicly support her, Freeland stated her focus was on serving Canadians and not "Ottawa gossip".
 Following her resignation, opposition party leaders Pierre Poilievre and Jagmeet Singh announced their support for a vote of no confidence, which would trigger a general election.
 Freeland's resignation "sent shockwaves" through the Canadian political establishment, with Trudeau announcing his resignation as prime minister on January 6.